 Importance of using a specialized tool for Journal and WAL analysis

 Similar to freelists, neither Journal nor WAL data is accessible through the database engine via regular means (such as a standard SQLite API).
-However, there is a significant difference in how a non-specialized tool work with WAL files.
+However, there is a significant difference in how a non-specialized tool works with WAL files.

 - If your media is writable, you are going to alter your evidence!
 You will see WAL records in your tool, but your entire results may not be accepted: the main SQLite database file will be changed, its hash value will not match the original, WAL file will disappear from the media

 - If it is not writable, a checkpoint will not happen, and in a general case, it is not quite predictable what data your tool will show—whether your main database data or WAL data.
 In any case, old versions of data, updated or deleted in the WAL, will not be shown